 Holdover and resilience

 All oscillators drift over time when they are not disciplined by a reference clock.
 More expensive oscillators such as OCXOs drift more slowly than cheaper ones like TCXOs (which are more frequently used in UEs and small cells), even though new TCXO generations have an increasing quality that may allow them to be used in situations where an OCXO used to be required.
-The following tables (from Symmetricom) give indications on the typical holdover time for various clocks defined by ITU-T (it does not exclude better performances by available hardware from the industry):
+The following tables (from [20]) give indications on the typical holdover time for various clocks defined by ITU-T (it does not exclude better performances by available hardware from the industry):

 Table 2: Time to Produce a Particular Error for Various Oscillator Types